 After about 45 minutes, we decided to break the oven door, bending and prying it open about 12 inches – just enough space for Gregg to spear the turkey with two roasting forks and squeeze the bird through the opening and onto the platter.

 Crisis averted (as long as it was fully cooked, which thankfully it was).

 Ironically, throughout the week I had been meditating on Paul’s encouragement to the Philippians,

 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 7 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.
 Philippians 4:6-7 NLT

-Paul’s source of joy as he wrote this letter to the Philippians was in the midst of really difficult circumstances.
-He was in prison with no resolution in sight.
-Yet here he is telling them to not worry, pray and be thankful – as a man who had been beaten, imprisoned, shipwrecked, starving.
-OK, I’m now thoroughly convicted.
+Paul writes this letter to the Philippians in the midst of really difficult circumstances.
+He was in prison with no resolution in sight.!
+Yet, here he is telling them to not worry, but instead to pray and be thankful.
+This is a man who had been beaten, imprisoned, shipwrecked, and at times, starving.

 Paul could challenge them in this way because he had experienced God’s presence.
 He had a relationship with Jesus; he had seen people healed and delivered.
-He had confidence in a good God and knew that He was faithful (Psalm 100).
+He had confidence in a good God and knew that He was faithful.

 Pray about everything…